A Continuous Energy Ising Machine Leveraging Difference-of-Convex Programming: Introduction

 In this work, we propose a continuous optimization-based Ising solver.
-Unlike the classical Goemans-Williamson Semidefinite Program~\cite{goemans1995}, our method avoids the computational bottleneck associated with large semidefinite programs~(Supplementary Note 5).
-To improve the scalability, we drop the binary spin constraints entirely and instead couple a potential function (attractor) with the Ising energy, resulting in a Hamiltonian with soft spin constraints.
-A key insight is that this Hamiltonian can be expressed as a difference of convex functions, enabling the use of the powerful framework of difference-of-convex programming (DCP)~\cite{abbaszadehpeivasti2023,phan2018}, which, to our knowledge, has not been applied to the Ising model.
-We present two DCP-based iterative solvers that require a single matrix-vector multiplication per iteration and have just two tunable parameters.
-By exploiting the mathematical properties of our Hamiltonian, we prove that one of our solvers is guaranteed to converge to a critical point, and under mild assumptions, to a local minimum, a property that is challenging to establish in nonconvex optimization.
-Our solvers are well-suited for parallel execution on advanced graphical processing units (GPU) and are versatile enough to run efficiently across a wide range of platforms, from low-power edge devices to high-performance computing clusters.
+Unlike the classical Goemans-Williamson Semidefinite Program (GW-SDP)~\cite{goemans1995}, our method avoids the computational bottleneck associated with large semidefinite programs~(Supplementary Note 5).
+To improve the scalability, we drop the binary spin constraints entirely and instead couple an attraction potential with the Ising energy, resulting in a Hamiltonian with soft spin constraints.
+A key insight is that this Hamiltonian can be expressed as a difference of convex polynomials, enabling the use of difference-of-convex programming (DCP)~\cite{abbaszadehpeivasti2023,phan2018}, which, to our knowledge, has not been applied to the Ising model.
+Specifically, we present two DCP-based iterative solvers that require a single matrix-vector multiplication per iteration and have just two tunable parameters.
+By exploiting the mathematical properties of our Hamiltonian, we prove that one of our solvers converges to a critical point, and under mild assumptions, to a local minimum, a guarantee that is difficult to obtain in general nonconvex optimization.
+Our solvers are well-suited for parallel execution on advanced graphical processing units (GPUs) and run efficiently across a wide range of platforms, from low-power edge devices to high-performance computing clusters.
 We demonstrate that they consistently outperform existing Ising solvers across a broad range of problem sizes, including ultra-large-scale instances with up to $10^8$ spins.
-Notably, we can solve a fully connected $10^7$-spin Ising model with nearly $50$ trillion coupling terms in just $14$ hours using four NVIDIA H100 GPUs.
+Notably, we can solve a fully connected $10^7$-spin Ising model with nearly $50$ trillion coupling terms in just $11$ hours using four NVIDIA H100 GPUs.
 A quick comparison with existing Ising solvers is provided in Table~\ref{table:ising_solvers_comp_table}.